 Did you know you give off 60 watts of heat yourself, all day long?
 In a well-insulated house, the body heat of 5 people is all you need to maintain temperature.

 5. Your “furnace” is a big shaggy dog!

 Insulation is the first step to slashing your utility bills, because heating and cooling costs are roughly 60 % of your total utility costs in residential settings in Canada.
 If you are renovating, you may not be able to afford to insulate enough not to need a furnace.
 You should be able to cut your heating bills in half though.

 For further savings, check the age of your furnace.
 High efficiency furnaces have vents about 2” in diameter made of ABS style plastic pipe, that go straight out the wall.
 If you have an old mid or low efficiency furnace, you can save a lot of money by upgrading.
 Always buy the highest efficiency possible, which is about 98%.

 6. Getting Rid of Electricity Bills.

 Electricity bills are easy to chop.
-They usually make up about 20% of your total utility expense, which is a pretty “juicy” target, if you will pardon the pun.
+They usually make up about 20% of your total utility expense, which is a pretty “juicy” target.
 The average North American can knock 25% off their electricity bill by doing a simple home audit.
 See if you have a local environmental group that offers audits, or if your local electrical utility can help.